Tips on Moving to Charleston, SC: Moving Guide

 The easiest way to get a sense of what a new area has to offer is to have a look at what they’re pitching to visitors.
 The things to do in Charleston page of the city’s website has a decent rundown of the area’s general vibe.

-And if you’re looking to experience some of Charleston’s finest food and drink, there are a ton of great options with restaurants like Wild Olive, Roadside Seafood, and Charleston Grill.
+If you’re looking to experience some of Charleston’s finest food, drink, and nightlife, there are a lot of great options with restaurants like Wild Olive, Gillie’s Seafood, and Charleston Grill.
 And if you’re looking for bars and late-night hangouts, check out The Royal American, Seanachai, and The Recovery Room.